 Best Parthenocarpic Cucumber Varieties

 49 days.
-A heat-tolerant version of the Socrates cucumber, but slightly smaller, being harvested at around 6 inches long.
+A more heat-tolerant version of the Socrates cucumber, but slightly smaller, being harvested at around 6 inches long.
 Deliciously sweet, thin-skinned variety that has high yields and great disease resistance.
 This is an excellent choice for southern growers or those who have fruiting issues in the height of summer.
 Highly recommended.

 70 days.
 Another Beit Alpha-type that’s smaller than Katrina and Socrates, with 4 to 5 inch long uniform fruits.
 Very thin skin, slightly ribbed cucumbers dangle off highly productive vines.
 Disease resistant and very prolific.
 A very popular variety among growers.
 Highly recommended.